EXCLUSIVE-Turkey's wealth fund in talks over urgent support for hard-hit Turkish Airlines -sources

 The sources close to the matter said the company, which flies to more destinations worldwide than any other airline, could receive capital or financing support, though nothing had yet been finalised.

 It was unclear how much funding the Turkey Wealth Fund (TVF) could make available in what one source called a "bailout".
-TVF declined to comment, while Turkish Airlines did not immediately comment.
+TVF declined to comment.

+In a statement to the stock exchange, Turkish Airlines said the company had not received any information regarding talks being conducted for the provision of capital or financing support to the company.

 Measures restricting movement in the wake of the pandemic have led to big losses, layoffs and closures at airlines around the world.
 One of the biggest, Germany's Lufthansa LHAG.DE, agreed a $10-billion government bailout in June.